vivaposi/Youtube-Data-Engineering-Project/README.md

 https://www.kaggle.com/datasets/datasnaek/youtube-new

 ## Architecture Diagram
+*Diagram created by Darshil Parmar*
 <img src="architecture.jpeg">

 ## Project Credit
-This project was originally created and instructed by Darshil Parmar, edited for my own processes.
+This project was originally created and instructed by Darshil Parmar.
+The processes were edited for my own work.